 In Canada, a post-secondary education is believed to improve the prospects of the student as well as the country as a whole.
 Prime Minister Justin Trudeau realized this and promised to make it easier for international students to become Canadian citizens.
 Post-secondary-student-life is difficult and seemingly unrelenting, especially for international students who’ve uprooted themselves to follow a path that lead them to a new country.
 Not to mention that international students pay significantly higher tuition fees than domestic students.
 In 2015, Trudeau campaigned on reducing the barriers facing international students.
 Today, the government is trying to deport international students who “work too hard?”
 It doesn’t make sense.

-22-year-old-international student Jobandeep Singh Sandhu, was arrested on December 13, 2017—10 days before receiving his diploma—for “working too hard.”
+Twenty-two-year-old international student Jobandeep Singh Sandhu was arrested on December 13, 2017, just 10 days before receiving his diploma for “working too hard.”
 Sandhu moved to Canada from India to study mechanical engineering at Canadore College in Mississauga.

 He worked as a commercial-truck driver when he was stopped by Ontario Provincial Police officers between Toronto and Montreal.
 After a few minutes and with little explanation, Sandhu says he was arrested, handcuffed and placed in the back of an OPP vehicle.

 Sandhu’s background check showed no criminal history but his logbook revealed he’d worked “way beyond” his limit.
 As an international student in Canada, he was only allowed to work up to 20 hours a week, as per the federal government.
 The policy stipulates that international students can work a maximum of 20-off-campus-work hours without a separate work visa.

 Until 2006, international students in Canada were only allowed to work on campus.
 Stephen Harper’s Conservative government launched the Off-Campus Work Permit Program allowing students to apply for permits to work off campus after they’ve completed six months of their studies.